Life at WOU

 Western Oregon University offers varied menu selections, sourcing fresh and when available, local food choices.
 The main dining hall features plentiful culinary choices, and the many satellite locations on campus offer grab-and-go snacks for stops between classes.
 Vegetarian, vegan and gluten-free options are available at all dining sites.

 The WOU campus community values diversity in voices, experiences, ability levels and cultures.
 We believe that inclusion makes us stronger, and that’s why you’ll find all wide range of student groups, services and supports that ensure everyone feels at home at Western.

 Monmouth and Independence are among the top 20 safest cities in Oregon.

 Students have use of the Peter Courtney Health and Wellness Center, which comprises a two-court gymnasium with elevated track, two racquetball courts, three multi-purpose rooms, a 6,000-square-foot cardio and weight training area, a 40-foot rock climbing wall, locker rooms and a swimming pool.
 The Courtney Center is also home to Campus Recreation, which offers the Outdoor Program — think adventurous trips and equipment rentals — plus club sports, intramural sports and more.

 There are more great places to study at WOU than you can count.
 From the library, with its computer labs and coffee shop, to the array of tutoring centers, our campus is full of comfortable and quiet hideaways where you can get your study on.

 Good physical and mental health are key to student success, which means we make them a top priority at WOU.
-The brand new Student Health and Wellness Center provides a welcoming place for students to receive health and counseling services for a friendly, professional staff.
+The brand new Student Health and Counseling provides a welcoming place for students to receive health and counseling services for a friendly, professional staff.